-None of the locations in themselves are more or less challenging than others.
-It is the combination of multiple variables that yield a high-risk environment, including topological features, props, population and level of gameplay difficulty.
+None of the locations in themselves are more or less challenging than the others.
+It is the combination of multiple variables that yield a high-risk environment, including topological features, props, population, and level of gameplay difficulty.
 Each of the nine locations has built-in features and also passive props and inhabitants that can impact the result of a potential evacuation.
 The built-in features are literally painted on the background, and the level designers place the passive props in strategic locations.
-Some of the built-in features include, for example, proximity to the volcano, evacuation aids (i.e. paved roads), evacuation obstacles (i.e. rivers), and people.
-Some of the passive props that are part of the mitigation and evacuation dynamics include huts, houses and buildings.
+Some of the built-in features include, for example, proximity to the volcano, evacuation aids (e.g., paved roads), evacuation obstacles (e.g., rivers), and people.
+Some of the passive props that are part of the mitigation and evacuation dynamics include huts, houses, and buildings.
 Some of the tools in the toolbox are also props that are activated when the player places them in the environment.
-Some of these active props include sabo dams (also known as check dams), escape trucks, motorcycles, and the early warning system.
+Some of these active props include sabo dams, escape trucks, motorcycles, and the early warning system.